ludobegins/ludobegins/README.md

 ### Hi there 👋

 My name is Ludovic.
-I'm a *mechanical* engineer aspiring to become a *software* engineer.
+I'm a full-stack web and GIS developer.

  🔭 I’m currently working on a wildfire management platform<br/>
- 🌱 I’m currently learning TypeScript, Angular, FastAPI, Docker<br/>
+ 🌱 I’m continuously learning Angular, FastAPI, Docker, PostgreSQL<br/>
- 👯 I’m looking to collaborate on open source projects<br/>
- 🤔 I’m looking for help with C++/Python bindings<br/>
+ 👯 I like GIS tools such as Geopandas, PostGIS, GDAL<br/>
- 💬 Ask me about renewable energy or cats<br/>
+ 💬 Ask me about energy transition or travels<br/>
  📫 How to reach me: ludo.beghin@gmail.com or [Linkedin](https://www.linkedin.com/in/ludovic-beghin/)<br/>
  😄 Pronouns: He/Him<br/>
  ⚡ Fun fact: The first time I programmed was in [Algobox](https://fr.wikipedia.org/wiki/Algobox)<br/>